saddington/yen-handbook/2-job-openings.md

 ### Community and Content Intern

-More details [here](https://twitter.com/yenFTW/status/1335003091406471170) — We are currently looking for one or two folks to join from now until May of 2021.
+More details [here](https://twitter.com/yenFTW/status/1335003091406471170) — We are currently looking for one more person to join from now until May of 2021.

+---

+### UI / UX Designer

+We're looking for a contract designer who can help us take [our](https://www.indiehackers.com/product/yen/a-quick-visual-update--MJiEOsQ8O8fbQ97vBUM) [initial](https://www.indiehackers.com/product/yen/a-few-animated-gifs--MExkTE12jGIn5DdI0Oe) [designs](https://www.indiehackers.com/product/yen/good-artists-copy--MFrFbk4F61COCakqCNC) and make them even better — give us your magic touch because we literally don't have any designers on the team right now.

+This is pretty cool gig because:

+- We have real (and amazing!) [users](https://twitter.com/yenFTW/status/1340163010409627650)!
+You get to work on a product that has real demand and real, daily use.
+You'll see your work (and impact) immediately.
+- We're a pretty cool [team](https://github.com/yenio/handbook#our-team) and have an even cooler [community](http://yeniverse.com).
+- Our [culture](https://github.com/yenio/handbook#operating-virtues) is everything; we live out our `operating virtues`.
+- Our mission is important: `Democratize community building`.

+It would probably make sense if:

+- You had a portfolio of work we could check out and review.
+- You love online community and understand its fundamental importance in our lives.

+It would be super-cool (but not a must-have):

+- You knew how to take your design and convert it into into `.html` / `.css` / `.scss` and maybe even `react` components...?

+Sound interesting?
+Hit us up on [Twitter](http://twitter.com/yenftw/) or [email](mailto:john@yen.io).